smartinm/drupal-alfresco/README.txt

   Banking and Finances, Space, Defense, Health, Security, Transportation, Telecommunications, and Information Technology for Public Administration and large corporations.
 Visit http://www.gmv.com for more information.

+* Some of the icons used by this module are part of the Alfresco Community Edition.